paulaj/p2/README.md

 ## Description
-A password generator inspired by the xkcd comic: http://xkcd.com/936/
+A password generator inspired by the xkcd comic: http://xkcd.com/936/ The inputs are pretty self explanatory.
+I used an image of the comic rather than a description.

 ## Details for teaching team
 No login required, but useful for sites where it is :)